Carolina College of Natural Health Sciences

 Beets' red color is commonly used as a food dye, while white beets are the main source of table sugar!

-Footnote: The information for this article was in part gathered from a 2022 study and survey of 19 students of Ayurveda who experimented with beets.
-During the study, students ate beets for 3 days and journaled the pharmacological effects.
-This study was sponsored by the Joyful Belly School of Ayurveda, and specifically the Mastering Ayurvedic Digestion & Nutrition certification course.
+Footnote: The information for this article was in part gathered from a 2022 exercise and survey of 19 students of Ayurveda who experimented with beets.
+During the exercise, students ate beets for 3 days and journaled the effects.
+This exercise was sponsored by the Joyful Belly School of Ayurveda, and specifically the Mastering Ayurvedic Digestion & Nutrition certification course.
+This experiential, self-reporting exercise was not part of an FDA-regulated study.
+No conclusions should be drawn regarding the therapeutic effects of any food, herb, or dietary substance based on these student reflections.

 Boosts Oxygen, Blood Flow, and Athletic Endurance